-5. Conclusions
+457 6.
+Conclusions

-5.1 Discussion
+458 6.1 Discussion

-In this paper proposed a hybrid [66-69], sophisticated [70], dependable [71-72] and vastly effective eLearning system that has the capacity to gather and analyze data from learning repositories and to adapt these to the educational curriculum according to the student skills and experience, constructed on advanced machine learning methods [73].
-The AEeLS is an inventive work to realistically investigate and recommend relevant educational content based on semantic ontologies techniques.
-The recommended approach is centered on the successful combination of the OMM and the RMm procedures, which certifies the adaptation of the scheme in the new era learning needs.
-Also, it suggests a method with a high degree of generalization, by employing a vigorous set of rules qualified to respond to sophisticated education challenges.
-The implementation of the proposed method was tested on two sophisticated datasets of high complexity.
-These data sets were selected in order to produce a massive and deep investigation related to the effectiveness of the semantics technologies matching techniques and the recommendations systems are capable to accurately tune in order to solve complicated situations of the modern educational needs.
-The results have demonstrated the effectiveness of the proposed hybrid method.
+459 In this paper proposed a hybrid [53-56], sophisticated [57], dependable [58-59] and vastly 460 effective eLearning system that has the capacity to gather and analyze data from learning repositories 461 and to adapt these to the educational curriculum according to the student skills and experience, 462 constructed on advanced machine learning methods [60].
+The AEeLS is an inventive work to 463 realistically investigate and recommend relevant educational content based on semantic ontologies 464 techniques.
+The recommended approach is centered on the successful combination of the OMM and 465 the RMm procedures, which certifies the adaptation of the scheme in the new era learning needs.
+466 Also, it suggests a method with a high degree of generalization, by employing a vigorous set of rules 467 qualified to respond to sophisticated education challenges.
+The implementation of the proposed 468 method was tested on two sophisticated datasets of high complexity.
+These data sets were selected 469 in order to produce a massive and deep investigation related to the effectiveness of the semantics 470 technologies and specifically with the performance of the ontologies in the educational environment.
+471 As proved, the ontologies matching techniques and the recommendations systems are capable to 472 accurately tune in order to solve complicated situations of the modern educational needs.
+The results 473 have demonstrated the effectiveness of the proposed hybrid method.

-5.2 Innovation
+474 6.2 Innovation

-A momentous novelty of AEeLS is the use of hybrid machine learning methods in order to resolve a multi-dimensional and multi-faceted educational problem.
-The proposed system mimics in a realistic way the effectiveness of natural knowledge, the practical model of the human brain, and the methods in which the educators' systems use the knowledge, expertise, and experiences.
+475 A momentous novelty of AEeLS is the use of hybrid machine learning methods in order to 476 resolve a multi-dimensional and multi-faceted educational problem.
+The proposed system mimics in 477 a realistic way the effectiveness of natural knowledge, the practical model of the human brain, and 478 the methods in which the educators' systems use the knowledge, expertise, and experiences.

-Also, an essential innovation is the combination of the OMM and the RMm to relocate the expertise of a sophisticated computational decision support system in an eLearning system.
-This hybrid methodology significantly enriches the way in which the knowledge mining methods work, as it generates the likelihood of forming and combine related content in order to apply knowledge transfer that can be shared with various methods.
+479 Also, an essential innovation is the combination of the OMM and the RMm to relocate the 480 expertise of a sophisticated computational decision support system in an eLearning system.
+This 481 hybrid methodology significantly enriches the way in which the knowledge mining methods work, 482 as it generates the likelihood of forming and combine related content in order to apply knowledge

+483 transfer that can be shared with various methods.